fubla/vulkan-engine/README.md

 Real-time rendering engine with Vulkan (WIP)

 ## Description
 WIP real-time rendering engine using the Vulkan API.
-Based on Ben Cook's Udemy course "Learn the Vulkan API with C++".